Charlie Brotman, 93, Just Served in His 16th Inauguration

 This year Brotman returned, at least electronically, to announce sections of Biden’s “Parade Across America,” with pre-recorded messages.

-Brotman last spoke to TIME in 2009 for President Barak Obama’s first inauguration.
+Brotman last spoke to TIME in 2009 for President Barack Obama’s first inauguration.
 Though some years have passed, he still finds a great deal of joy being involved in the ceremony and is delighted to return to mark another President’s swearing in.

 Do you have a favorite of your 16 inauguration parades?